What’s in a name? Here we offer explanations of various formal and informal place names used in Seward Park.

 Andrews Bay – the bay was almost certainly named for Lyman Beach Andrews, who was a chainman on the survey team that conducted the 1861 cadastral survey report that first used the name Andrews Bay.
 In 1862 Andrews was shown “fire rock” deposits at Squak Mountain by local Native Americans and filed a claim on 400 acres that became the foundation of Issaquah and of Andrews’ attempted coal mine.
 Though the coal mine was not very successful, he also had a firearms shop in Seattle, worked as a repairman, invested in real estate and developed a political career.

-Bailey Peninsula – most of the peninsula was bought in 1889 by William Bailey, a real estate investor and newspaper owner from a wealthy family in the steel industry in Pennsylvania.
-The peninsula was known as Bailey Peninsula at the time the peninsula was acquired for a park, though by that time the ownership had passed to his brother Edward Bailey and his wife Elizabeth.
-The Duwamish referred to the peninsula as sqebeqsed, and the peninsula was called Andrews Peninsula in the 1861 cadastral survey.
-It was also known as Graham Peninsula when Walter Graham owned a farm adjacent to the peninsula in the 1860s- 1880s.
+Bailey Peninsula – The Duwamish referred to the peninsula as sqebeqsed (also spelled skEba’kst), and the peninsula was called Andrews Peninsula in the 1861 cadastral survey.
+It was later known as Graham Peninsula when Walter Graham owned a farm adjacent to the peninsula in the 1860s- 1880s.
+Most of the peninsula was bought in 1889 by William Bailey, a real estate investor and newspaper owner from a wealthy family in the steel industry in Pennsylvania.
+The peninsula was known as Bailey Peninsula at the time the peninsula was acquired for a park, though by that time the ownership had passed from William to his brother Edward Bailey and Edward’s wife Elizabeth.
 After the city acquired the peninsula, the name Scenic Peninsula was tried, but it failed to take over from Bailey Peninsula.

 Bald Eagle Trail – the trail ends at a viewing location for the large bald eagle nest near the amphitheater.
 The nest has since been abandoned in favor of a new nest near the upper playground.